nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">:exclamation: **Caution:** <br>

-* If a command expects a parameter to be input only once, but multiple instances of it are included, only the last occurence of the parameter will be taken.<br>
+* If a command expects a parameter to be input only once, but multiple instances of it are included, only the last occurrence of the parameter will be taken.<br>
   * e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
 * Extraneous parameters for commands that do not expect any parameters will be ignored.<br>
   * e.g. if you input the command `help 123`, CLIpboard will interpret it simply as `help`.